Santa-Clara-Imaginarium-Lab/student-research-lab-reddit-comment-scraper/README.md

    - Scrapes across various subreddits with set post and comment amount limits to avoid overloading requests to the **Reddit** server.
    - To properly utilize this method, we would do the following:
      - 1. Copy the code linked above and name it `holisticMethodReddit.js` and save it in your current coding folder - `reddit-scraper-bot`
-     - 2. Go to the command line and type then hit enter: `node holisticMethodReddit.js`
+     - 2. Go to the command line and type then hit enter: `pm2 start holisticMethodReddit.js`
      - 3. Wait because this method takes a long amount of time but over a couple hours it will output large amounts of metadata into the `holisticRedditComments.csv` in your coding folder.
      - 4. Check the `redditComments` folder for your outputted `holisticRedditComments.csv` file!